Install Kubernetes using kubeadm

 2. Creating a cluster with kubeadm

-Kubeadm has commands that can help you pre-pull the required images when creating a cluster without an internet connection on its nodes.
+Kubeadm has commands that can pre-pull the required images when creating a cluster without an internet connection on its nodes.

-You can list and pull the images using the kubeadm config images sub-command:
+The images can be listed and pulled using the kubeadm config images sub-command:

 kubeadm config images list # [--kubernetes-version=v1.26.0] [--image-repository=registry.k8s.io]